Grace Wales Bonner: A Time for New Dreams

 Review by Elena K. Cruz

-On a white wall of the Serpentine Sackler Gallery is an excerpt of Ben Okri’s written work, Invocation for the Shrine.
+On a white wall of the Serpentine Sackler Gallery is an excerpt of Ben Okri’s poem Invocation for the Shrine.
 “The world is the shrine / And the shrine is the world,” he writes.
 “Listen here to the revelations / Of Saint Time.”
 This is Grace Wales Bonner: A Time for New Dreams.

 To the left of the writing lie three bundles of flowers on geometric stands.
 They lead the eye towards the exhibit’s fabric installations, photography collections, TV displays and sound performances.